fbpx

 5) Improve Posture and Reduce Back Pain

-Weight-training will strengthen your back, shoulders, and core, helping to correct bad posture so that you can stand taller, with shoulders back and spine straight.
+Weight training will strengthen your back, shoulders, and core, helping to correct bad posture so that you can stand taller, with your shoulders back and spine straight.
 A stronger back and core will also prevent lower back pain.

 Read more of our Your Life blog posts.